1. On campus: all participants on campus + streaming

 - the candidate's concluding words

 - closing of the public examination.

 Opening of the public examination

-When everyone has taken their seats (you on the left of the custos), the custos will open the public examination by saying: "As the custos appointed by the Faculty of xx of the University of Eastern Finland, I declare this public examination open."
-After this, the custos and the opponent get seated.
+When everyone has taken their seats (you on the left to the custos), the custos will open the public examination by saying: "As the custos appointed by the Faculty of xx of the University of Eastern Finland, I declare this public examination open."
+After this, the custos and the opponent sit down.